lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 #### Question & Hint

-❓How does this method know which to-do to delete?
+❓ How does this method know which to-do to delete?
-❓What is the unique identifier of each to-do?
+❓ What is the unique identifier of each to-do?
 You can use this to identify which to-do to delete.

-💡You can pass an argument to a method.
+💡 You can pass an argument to a method.
-💡You have access to index in `v-for`.
+💡 You have access to index in `v-for`.

 ### 4. Mark as done

 #### Upgrade the style

-We want to also add a **cross** and make the text **gray** when marking a to-do as done, in addition to checkbox change.
+When marking a to-do as done, we want not only the checkbox to be ticked, but also the text to be **crossed** and **grey**.

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/templating/frontend/cross-to-do-item.png)